Looking For Dental Bridges In Adelaide

-Contact Dental On Magill on 08 8331 0058 to schedule a consultation and learn more about how dental bridges can enhance your smile and oral health.
+Contact Dental on Magill on (08) 8331 0058 to book a consultation and find out if dental bridges are right for you.

 How Do Dental Bridges Work?

-The process of getting a dental bridge typically involves two visits to our dental clinics.
-During the first visit, our experienced dentists will prepare the abutment teeth (the teeth on either side of the gap) by removing a small amount of enamel to accommodate the crowns.
-Impressions of your teeth are then taken to create a precise model for the bridge.
+Getting a dental bridge is usually completed over two appointments at our dental clinic.
+During your first visit, our experienced dentists carefully prepare the abutment teeth — the natural teeth located on either side of the gap.
+A small amount of enamel is reshaped to allow the dental crowns to fit securely and comfortably.

-Once the bridge is fabricated, usually within a couple of weeks, you will return for your second appointment.
-The bridge, which includes the artificial tooth or teeth and the crowns for the abutment teeth, is carefully fitted and adjusted for comfort and functionality.
-The crowns are then permanently cemented onto the abutment teeth, securely holding the bridge in place.
+Once your dental bridge has been crafted — typically within a couple of weeks — you’ll return for your second appointment.
+The bridge, which includes the artificial tooth or teeth and supporting crowns, is fitted and adjusted to ensure proper bite, comfort, and function.
+Once approved, the crowns are permanently cemented in place, securely restoring your smile and chewing ability.

 Why Might You Need a Dental Bridge?

-To read more of our Dental Bridges in Adelaide reviews please visit our Google reviews
+To read more of our Dental Bridges Adelaide reviews please visit our Google reviews & our Facebook Page.

 frequently asked dental bridges questions